seanking/spring-cloud-config/README.md

 The server can provide configuration data from a filesystem or Git.
 This demo focus on using the filesystem to manage configuration data because it is easier to package up into a demo.
 However, applications intended for production should use Git.
 Git will allow the configuration data to be managed like source code.

-## Introduce a Spring Boot app
+## Introduce a Greeting Service

-Let's introduce a Spring Boot application with a endpoint that provides a greeting.
+Start by introducing a Spring Boot application provides a greeting via a `/hello` endpoint.

 ```java
 package com.rseanking.client;